dimajix/flowman/docs/tutorial/01-basics.md

 ## 5. Next Lessons
-In the next lessons, we will have a closer look at explicit schema definitions, more complex transformations than only reading data and we will also learn how to use job parameters and the effect of multiple build targets within a single job.
+In the next lessons, we will have a closer look at explicit schema definitions, more complex transformations than only reading data, and we will also learn how to use job parameters and the effect of multiple build targets within a single job.